gbeckers/Darr/README.rst

 This library is developed by Gabriël Beckers.
 It is being used in practice in the lab, but a formal first release will be done when there are more unit tests.
+Also, the naming of some functions/methods may still change.
 Any help / suggestions / ideas / contributions are very welcome and appreciated.
 For any comment, question, or error, please open an `issue`_ or propose a `pull`_ request on GitHub.